 Sweet or Salty Treats

-I don’t know about you, but when I’ve had a rough day, I turn to carbs!
+I don’t know about you, but when I have tough days, I turn to carbs!
 Whether it’s cake, candy, chocolate, or cookies… give me ’em ALL!
 And I imagine that if I were a teacher, I would want to have a stash of salty and sweet snacks in my desk drawer for those days.

 Granted, at the beginning of the school year, you don’t yet know the teacher’s dietary restrictions or preferences, but here are some basic snacks that you could include: